-Intestacy or an intestate death is a legal term describing a situation where someone dies without having a valid will.
-If you are in position where you need to deal with the affairs of someone who has passed leaving no valid will call our estates team free of charge on either 0800 612 6105 or 020 8150 2010.
+Intestacy or intestate is a legal term describing a situation where someone dies without having a valid will.
+If you are in position where you need to deal with the affairs of someone who has passed leaving no valid will call our estates team.
 We offer a sympathetic service designed to help you through a difficult time.

 Rules of Intestacy

 In the event that someone dies and there is no will, there are laws concerning what will happen to the deceased estate.
 These are known as the rules of intestacy also referred to as the laws of intestacy.
 Firstly an executor needs to be determined to manage the estate, in the case of an intestate death this person is known as the estate administrator.
 The estate administrator may need to carry out an intestate probate.
 Secondly, the beneficiaries of the assets need to be named.
-This is all dictated in accordance with the rules.
+This is all dictated in accordance with the rules of intestacy.

 How IWC can Help

-In such cases it's advisable to seek legal advice.
+In such cases it's advisable to seek advice.
 The deceased has made no provisions for the distribution of their assets and the tax implications.
 This means it is a lot more complex.
 IWC offer a Nationwide, low cost, fixed fee probate service and can help with application for probate under intestacy in the UK, this type of application is referred to as applying for Letters of Administration.

-Nationwide Coverage - Across the whole of England, our head office is in Croydon, Surrey.
+Nationwide Coverage - For intestacy in England, our head office is in Croydon, Surrey.

 Fully Qualified - Works are carried out by full STEP members and/or Law degree qualified probate practitioners.

-Free Advice & No-Obligation Appointments - You can call our Free advice line, open until 10pm 7 days a week - on 0800 612 6105.
-Or make your no obligation appointment to discuss estate administration.
+Free Advice & No-Obligation Appointments - You can call our Free intestacy advice line, open until 10pm 7 days a week. -Or make your no obligation appointment to discuss an intestate estate administration.

 When one applies for probate in the case of intestacy, they are applying for letters of administration to be granted legal responsibility of the deceased estate.
 The document allows them to take control of the assets; it is presented at financial institutions to allow access to bank accounts etc. The administrator, named on the Letters of Administration, is then able to fulfill their duties including paying debts, solicitors fees, funeral expenses, retrieving monies owed to the deceased and distributing the assets to the beneficiaries.

-Intestacy law state that the following persons are permitted to apply for probate in this strict hierarchy:
+Intestacy laws in England state that the following persons are permitted to apply for probate in this strict hierarchy: